amnezia-vpn/amneziawg-gnome-extension/README.md

  - *For X11*: press `Alt + F2`, type `r`, and hit `Enter`.
  - *For Wayland*: logout and login again

-2. Enable the extension using GNOME Extensions app or with `gnome-extensions enable toggle-awg@amnezia-vpn` command
+2. Enable the extension using GNOME Extensions app or with `gnome-extensions enable amneziawg@amnezia-vpn` command

 ## Configuration

 Open the extension preferences through the GNOME Extensions app to configure the following:

- - *Interface Name*: Specify the system interface name (default is awg1).
+ - *Interface Name*: Specify the system interface name (default is awg0).
  - *Icon Size*: Adjust the size of the icons displayed in the system panel.
  - *Icon Theme*: Choose between dark or light theme icons.